Volyn Short Chronicle: Composition

 According to the Encyclopedia of Ukraine (1989), the text is primarily composed from Novgorodian sources.

 According to Mytsyk (2003), the chronicle was probably created by a priest of the cathedral in Volodymyr in Volyn, who was close to bishop Vassian of Volodymyr.

 Unlike earlier chronicles such as the 12th-century Kievan Chronicle, its focus is not the so-called "Rus' Land" (mentioned only twice), but the "Volhynian Land", which is treated on equal terms with the "Lithuanian Land".

 The author's interests remain squarely focused on what happened in Volhynia and Podolia in the 15th century.
-In the second part, the events of 1495 to 1497 stand out: the author used both his own impressions and the testimony of other eyewitnesses to write about the 1495 election of as metropolitan of Kiev, Galicia and all Rus', and his subsequent death at the hands of the Tatars in 1497.
+In the second part, the events of 1495 to 1497 stand out: the author used both his own impressions and the testimony of other eyewitnesses to write about the 1495 election of Macarius Chort as metropolitan of Kiev, Galicia and all Rus', and his subsequent death at the hands of the Tatars in 1497.
 The praise to Ostrozhsky in the third part would not have been added until after his victory over the Muscovite troops in the Battle of Orsha (1514).